Introduction to Hoarding

 The buying “high” doesn’t last.
 The items were not really needed to begin with, and with the rush of positive feelings now gone, the items are rarely used, are simply added to the piles, and are almost never returned to the store.

 By shopping to replace true emotions and positive feelings, the person’s residence can quickly fill, and worse, the hoarder can find themselves in a terrible financial state with credit lines maxed out.
 The stress of increasing debt and mounding clutter worsens the feeling of helplessness.
 The hoarder’s social isolation blocks the path to a healthy, happy life; and the vicious cycle spirals deeper under what may feel like insurmountable heaps of debt and clutter.
+If you know someone that is unfortunately in this situation and you’re wanting to help them out, you may want to get in contact with a company like CreditAssociates or others to find debt aids, this could greatly reduce the amount of stress the hoarder finds themself experiencing, you could then propose helping them clean out a room first, and build from there.

 We understand this disorder of compulsive purchasing and we can compassionately and respectfully help this person transition to their next home.
 When this type of person needs to move, we will buy the home with everything still in it, and sometimes we are even able to offer cash for some of the items.
 Beyond that, the best idea is to seek life changes that will make it so shopping no longer replaces friendships.
 If you need to move and are overwhelmed with the clutter and accumulated items, call us today.